linakorte/Booking-Management-Project/README.md

 - Bookings List: View the booking list with the uploaded images
 - Booking Form: Manage the booking list by adding, modifying, deleting bookings
 - Application available in multiple languages: english, greek, french, german

-## Getting Started

-!!!!!
-To-Do !!!!!
-Describe how to set up and run your web app locally.
-Include any prerequisites, step-by-step installation instructions, and configuration details.

 ## Screenshots